top of page

 • Record Types: such as probate, land, city directory, or tax records.
 For example, probate + Essex County.

-• Specific Book Titles: Search for a full title such as The Comfort Families of America or a partial title like "Reinhold and Matthew Marvin family."
+• Specific Book Titles: Search for a full title like The Comfort Families of America or a partial title like "Reinhold and Matthew Marvin family."

 • Churches: St. Mary's in Elgin, Illinois, or Catholic Church in Fort Wayne.